redhat-cop/openshift-migration-best-practices/05-troubleshooting.md

 The first Restore restores these storage objects on the target cluster.
 The final Restore restores the original application Backup to the target cluster.

-## Querying the migration resources from the CLI
+## Debugging MTC resources from the command line

-The migration debug tree can be viewed and traced by querying specific label selectors.
+The migration debug tree can be viewed from the command line by querying specific label selectors.

 - To view all `migmigration` objects associated with the `test` plan: